Firm-level supply chains to minimize unemployment and economic losses in rapid decarbonization scenarios: Results

+Note that EW-ESRI and OW-ESRI enable us to calculate both, the direct job and economic output loss incurred by the removed firms, and the indirect losses experienced by all subsequently affected firms in the production network, for every decarbonization strategy, respectively.
+Taking the indirect effects in the production network into account leads to 3 to 42 times higher estimates of job loss and 6 to 23 times higher estimates of economic output loss for the decarbonization strategies depicted in Fig. \ref{fig:cumulative_plots_strategies} This is discussed in the Methods section and in the SI section S3.

-Figure \ref{Fig.:cumulative_plots_strategies} shows a comparison of three different decarbonization strategies: The 'Remove largest emitters first' strategy, which aims to reach the most emission savings with a minimum number of firms to be removed from production, the 'Remove least socially-risky firms first' strategy that tries to lose the least number of jobs per firm closed, and the 'Optimal strategy' that focuses on the largest emission reduction per jobs lost.
-The different strategies each correspond to a different heuristic for the order in which the 119 Hungarian ETS firms are removed from the production network to reduce CO$_2$ emissions.
-For details on the implementation of the different decarbonization strategies, see SI Text S3.
-The corresponding results are seen in Fig. \ref{Fig.:cumulative_plots_strategies} panels (A), (B), and (C), respectively.
-The x-axis of the different panels depicts the firm rank (firms are sorted) according to different criteria: (A) CO$_2$ emissions in descending order, (B) EW-ESRI in ascending order, and (C) CO$_2$/EW-ESRI in descending order.
-The left y-axis margin states the saved relative CO$_2$ emissions by the cumulative removal of firms (brown).
-The y-axis on the right margin shows the expected job loss from the cumulative removal of firms as measured by the EW-ESRI (blue).
-Saved emissions are given in percentages of Hungary's total emissions and add up to 33.7\% which is the total share of emissions of the ETS sector.
-The combined EW-ESRI of all firms reaches a maximum of 0.38.
-This means that approximately 38\% of jobs were at risk of being lost, if {\em all} firms operating in the ETS sector would be removed from the production network.
-To compare different strategies with respect to their effectiveness in identifying firms, whose combined removal results in high emission savings and the lowest possible job loss, we introduce a specific benchmark (that we can set arbitrarily).
-For every strategy, we aim at a 20\% reduction of the country's total emissions by sequentially removing firms according to the strategy-specific heuristic until the cumulative CO$_2$ emission savings add up to at least 20\%.
-The resulting expected job loss for this benchmark is then compared for the three different decarbonization strategies.
-Note that the size of the area between the saved CO$_2$ emissions curve and the expected job loss curve is an indicator of the effectiveness of the respective decarbonization strategy.
-The results are summarized in table \ref{tab:results_benchmark}.
+Saved emissions are given in percentages of Hungary's total emissions and add up to 33.7\% which is the total share of emissions of all ETS firms.
+The combined EW-ESRI and OW-ESRI of all firms being removed reach a maximum of 0.317 and 0.382 respectively.
+This means that approximately 31.7\% of jobs and 38.2\% of output would be lost, if {\em all} firms operating in the ETS would be removed from the production network.
+To compare different strategies with respect to their effectiveness in identifying firms, whose combined removal results in high emission savings and the lowest possible job and output loss, we introduce a specific benchmark (that we can set arbitrarily).
+For every strategy, we aim at a 20\% reduction of the country's total emissions by cumulatively removing firms according to the strategy-specific heuristic until the cumulative CO$_2$ emission savings add up to the closest value to 20\%.
+The resulting expected job and output loss for this benchmark are then compared for the four different decarbonization strategies.
+Note that the size of the area between the saved CO$_2$ emissions curve and the expected job and output loss curves is an indicator of the respective decarbonization strategy to effectively identify decarbonization leverage points.
+The benchmark results for all four decarbonization strategies are summarized in table \ref{tab:results_benchmark}.